rojo-rbx/rbx-dom/docs/xml.md

 ### Font

-The `Font` data type is represented with 4 child elements.
+The `Font` data type is represented with three or four child elements.
 These elements and their type is listed as follows:

 - `Family` - `Content`
 - `Weight` - `int`